alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/types/userOperationOverrides.md

 # UserOperationOverrides

-Contains override values to be applied on the user operation reqeust to be constructed or sent.
+Contains override values to be applied on the user operation request to be constructed or sent.
 Available fields include `maxFeePerGas`, `maxPriorityFeePerGas`, `callGasLimit`, `preVerificationGas`, `verificationGasLimit` or `paymasterAndData`.

 These override values are available from each middleware of the `SmartAccountClient`.
 For example, the default middlewares such as `gasEstimator` or `feeEstimator` apply the overrides values to the estimated values if the override values are provided.